Lucene Linguistics

 For this to work, the class must provide only a constructor without arguments.

-In case your analyzer class needs some initialization you must wrap the analyzer into a class that implements the Provider<Analyzer>.
+In case your analyzer class needs some initialization you must wrap the analyzer into a class that implements the Provider<Analyzer> class.

 Custom text analysis components